jkc/node-onesky/README.md

 OneSky API for Node
 ===========

-This module provides full access to the [OneSky API](http://developer.oneskyapp.com/api).
+This module provides access to the [OneSky API](http://developer.oneskyapp.com/api) for managing website translations.

-Onesky is a service for managing translations of websites and mobile apps.

 **Warning**: This module is in *alpha*.
 Future versions are likely to include breaking changes.